ballerina-platform/module-ballerinax-salesforce/README.md

 Visit [here](https://help.salesforce.com/articleView?id=remoteaccess_authenticate_overview.htm) for more information on obtaining OAuth2 credentials.

-### Working with Salesforce REST connector.
+### Working with Salesforce REST endpoint.

-In order to use the Salesforce connector, first you need to create a Salesforce Client endpoint by passing above mentioned parameters.
+In order to use the Salesforce endpoint, first you need to create a Salesforce Client endpoint by passing above mentioned parameters.
 (Visit `test.bal` file to find the way of creating Salesforce Client endpoint.)

 #### Salesforce Client Object